Big-Bee-Network/name-alignment-workshop/_episodes/04-name-alignment.md

 > For the tool to interact and read our files, we need either a file stored remotely on this github repository or a dwc archive link.
 For todays demonstration lets look at how we can upload a list of names to our remote directory for the github repository

-{ :Note} "Remote Directories" You can think of this as a google drive, basically a file storage system that operates on servers or the "cloud".
+> Note: "Remote Directories" You can think of this as a google drive, basically a file storage system that operates on servers or the "cloud".
 Like google drive, you can create folders, add and organize files.

 > Lets first take a look at the file in our remote repository called names.csv.
 Navigate to the files and go ahead and click on it.
 <img src="../fig/repo-names.png" height="700" align="middle" />